apache/plc4x/README.md

 ### Java

-NOTE: Currently the Java version which supports building of all parts of Apache PLC4X is exactly Java 11 (Higher versions can't build the Logstash integration and lower versions can't build the CMake dependent parts).
+NOTE: Currently the Java version which supports building of all parts of Apache PLC4X is at least Java 11

 See the PLC4J user guide on the website to start using PLC4X in your Java application:
 [https://plc4x.apache.org/users/getting-started/plc4j.html](https://plc4x.apache.org/users/getting-started/plc4j.html)